gmzi/mark/README.md

 # TODOS:

+- [] find a ticker suggestions api available to use.
+- [] add persistence to tables (so when you move accross pages the data is still there when you come back)
-- [] show "fetching data" while scraping, looks awfull that silent moment before data is displayed.
+- [x] show "fetching data" while scraping, looks awfull that silent moment before data is displayed.
-- [] display link to data source after table
+- [x] display link to data source after table
-- [] on sucessful requests to server, save user inputed ticker to database, and reuse that input for suggestions.

 # FINANCIAL METRICS